shibatch/oomstaller/CODE_OF_CONDUCT.md

   increased profits from the use of the software to relevant projects, where the contribution is made in order for the project to serve society as a whole.
-This contribution must not be biased to benefit any specific organizations beyond the objective of the project.
+This contribution must not be biased to benefit any specific organizations deviating from the purpose or original nature of the project.
 On top of that, the contribution herein refers to providing the following items.

   * Financial support
   * Contributing code or documentation